openSUSE/security-team-blog/_posts/2025-05-07-deepin-desktop-removal.markdown

 ===========================================

-Given the security record of Deepin and the concerns expressed in the previous section, we don't recommend the use the Deepin desktop at this time.
+Given the security record of Deepin and the concerns expressed in the previous section, we don't recommend to use the Deepin desktop at this time.
 If you still would like to install (or continue using) the Deepin desktop on openSUSE Tumbleweed despite the existing security concerns, then you can add the Deepin devel project repositories to your system as follows: